ChristopheBouriel/SharePlace-Docker/README.md

 # About this repo :
-That was an existing application I decided to dockerize to learn how to use this tool and train myself.
+This was an existing application I decided to dockerize to learn how to use this tool and train myself.
 It has already been deployed using cloud services and you can find the [frontend](https://github.com//ChristopheBouriel/SharePlace-frontend-deploy) and [backend](https://github.com//ChristopheBouriel/SharePlace-backend-deploy) in my repositories.
 You can also read more about this project in my portfolio :
 https://portfolio-christophe-bouriel.netlify.app